lorenzo-rovigatti/comp_bio_notes/folding.md

 The main references for this part are @finkelstein2002protein and @bialek2012biophysics.
 Note that here I refer mostly to globular proteins.
 ```

-If each amino acid of a $100$-residue peptide chain could have only two available conformations, the number of configurations available to the chain would be $2^{100} \sim 10^{30}$.
+If each amino acid of a $100$-residue peptide chain had only two available conformations, the number of configurations available to the chain would be $2^{100} \sim 10^{30}$.
 If the time required to switch between any two configurations was $10^{-12}$ s (a picosecond), and we assume that no configuration is visited twice, it would take approximately $10^{18}$ seconds to explore all the "phase space": this is close to the age of the universe!
 In reality, proteins fold on time scales ranging from microseconds to hours.
 This is the gist of the famous ["Levinthal's paradox"](https://en.wikipedia.org/wiki/Levinthal%27s_paradox), which implies that the search for the folded structure does not happen randomly, but it is guided by the energy surface of residue-residue interactions.

 Proteins can be denatured by changing the solution conditions.
 Very high or low temperature and pH, or high concentration of a denaturant (like urea or guanine dihydrochloride) can "unfold" a protein, which loses its solid-like, native structure, as well as its ability to perform its biological function.
 Investigations of the unfolding of small globular proteins showed that, as the denaturing agent (*e.g.* temperature or denaturant concentration) increases, many of the properties of the protein go through an "S-shaped" change, which is characteristic of cooperative transitions.